Iowa Rental Agreement

 Iowa Landlord Tenant Laws

-• Warranty of Habitability – Iowa landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Iowa landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within seven days after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord, terminate the lease, or repair and deduct from the rent.
-Tenants in Iowa aren’t allowed to unilaterally withhold rent.
+Failure to repair lets a tenant sue the landlord, end the lease, or repair and deduct from the rent.
+Tenants can’t unilaterally withhold rent.

-• Evictions – Iowa landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
+• Evictions – Iowa landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Iowa take between a few days to a few weeks.
+While the CARES Act required a minimum 30 days of advance notice before filing eviction for nonpayment of rent or other fees, a 2025 Iowa Supreme Court decision has voided this requirement.

-• Security Deposits – Iowa caps security deposits at a maximum of two months’ rent.
-Upon lease termination, a landlord has 30 days to return any unused portion of a security deposit to the tenant.
+• Security Deposits – Iowa sets a maximum of two months’ rent for a security deposit.
+When a lease ends, a landlord has 30 days to return any unused portion of a tenant’s security deposit.

-• Lease Termination – Iowa lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Iowa lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Landlord Entry – Iowa landlords may enter rental property for reasonable purposes related to the tenancy, such as maintenance and inspections.
-They must enter only at reasonable times of the day and week, and must provide at least 24 hours of advance notice before entering, except in emergencies.
+• Landlord Entry – Iowa landlords may enter rental property for reasonable business purposes like maintenance and inspections.
+Before entering, they must provide at least 24 hours of advance notice before entering, except in emergencies.

-• Settling Legal Disputes – Iowa allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $6,500.
+• Settling Legal Disputes – Iowa lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $6,500.
 The statute of limitations is 10 years for written contracts and five years for verbal contracts.

 To learn more about landlord tenant laws in Iowa, click here.